Creamy Garlic Chicken

 • Lower the heat to medium low, then add the ghee or additional olive oil to the pan along with the halved garlic cloves.
 Cook for 2-3 minutes stirring as the garlic cloves begin to turn light brown.

-• Then add the garlic powder, Italian seasoning, chicken stock, and coconut milk to the pan.
+• Then add the garlic granules, Italian seasoning, chicken stock, and coconut milk or heavy cream to the pan.
 Bring the mixture to a boil, scraping up the browned bits from the bottom of the pan.

 • Reduce the heat to maintain a light simmer, and cook until the garlic cloves are completely softened, 15-20 minutes.
 The sauce will reduce by about 1/2.